How Much Should A Miniature Schnauzer Weigh: Schnauzer Weighing Information

 Miniature schnauzer puppies typically weigh between 6 and 12 pounds when fully grown.
 These puppies are small but energetic and need regular exercise to stay healthy.
 One of the best ways to provide this is by playing fetch with them.
 They love chasing after a thrown ball or toy and will be happy to spend hours sifting through the yard or going for walks.

 It’s important to remember that miniature schnauzer puppies must be fed sparingly, as overfeeding can lead to obesity and health problems in the long run.
-Additionally, miniature schnauzers need plenty of exercises to stay healthy and active.
+Additionally, miniature schnauzers need plenty of opportunities for exercise to stay healthy and active.
 This breed is known for its intelligence, making it an ideal pet for individuals with time for a challenging yet rewarding dog.

 Adult (1-6)